Bryan Fairfax, 8th Lord Fairfax of Cameron: Personal life

-From 1760 until 1765, Fairfax lived at Greenhill (Accotink Creek and Back Road, now Telegraph Road).
-He later moved to Towlston Grange (Difficult Run and Leesburg Pike, now Route 7), where he lived from 1768 until 1790.
-In 1790, he moved to Mount Eagle, (south of Hunting Creek, and Alexandria), where he lived until his death.
+From 1760 until 1765, Fairfax lived at Greenhill at Accotink Creek and Back Road, on present-day Telegraph Road.
+He later moved to Towlston Grange in present-day Difficult Run and Leesburg Pike, now VA Route 7, where he lived from 1768 until 1790.
+In 1790, he moved to Mount Eagle, south of present-day Hunting Creek and Alexandria, where he lived until his death.

 In popular culture

 On rap musician Logic's 2017 album Everybody in the song "Waiting Room," Bryan Fairfax is described as the next reincarnation of the character Atom.